 - Electronic health care record (EHR) preparation and management

-- CPT and HCPCS level II procedure and ICD-CM diagnosis coding
+- CPT and HCPCS level II procedure and ICD-10 diagnosis coding

 - Health insurance and medical billing procedures

 - Practice management systems and Microsoft Office applications

 - Law, ethics and confidentiality in the health care setting

 - Interpersonal skills for a health care setting